Book an

 Will Removing a Skin Tag Cause More to Grow?

 There is no proof that removing a skin tag will cause more tags to grow.
-There is no expectation of causing skin tags to “seed” or unfold by removing them.
-In reality, some people are simply more prone to developing skin tags and may have new growth sporadically.
+There is no expectation of causing it to “seed” or unfold by removing them.
+In reality, some people are simply more prone to developing it and may have new growth sporadically.
 Some individuals require periodic removal of tags at annual or even quarterly intervals.

 Where do Skin Tags Occur?

-Skin tags can occur around anywhere on the body covered by skin.
-However, the two most common areas for skin tags are the neck and armpits.
-Other common areas for the growth of skin tags include the eyelids, upper chest (particularly under the female breasts), buttocks folds, and groin folds.
+It can occur anywhere on the body covered by skin.
+However, the two most common areas are the neck and armpits.
+Other common areas for growth include the eyelids, upper chest (particularly under the female breasts), buttocks folds, and groin folds.
 Tags are typically thought to occur where skin rubs against itself or dress.
-Babies who are plump may also develop skin tags in areas where skin rubs against skin, like the sides of the neck.
-Younger children may develop tags at the upper eyelid areas, often in areas where they may rub their eyes.
+Babies who are plump may also develop in areas where skin rubs against skin, like the sides of the neck.
+Younger children may develop tags in the upper eyelid areas, often in areas where they may rub their eyes.
 Older children and preteens may develop tags in the underarm area from friction and repetitive burns from sports.

 Causes of Skin Tags